Acrylamide: Opinions of health organizations

 Baking, grilling or broiling food causes significant concentrations of acrylamide.
 This discovery in 2002 led to international health concerns.
 Subsequent research has however found that it is not likely that the acrylamides in burnt or well-cooked food cause cancer in humans; Cancer Research UK categorizes the idea that burnt food causes cancer as a "myth".

 The American Cancer Society says that laboratory studies have shown that acrylamide is likely to be a carcinogen, but that as of 2019 evidence from epidemiological studies suggests that dietary acrylamide is unlikely to raise the risk of people developing most common types of cancer.

 Hazards

-Acrylamide is also a skin irritant and may be a tumor initiator in the skin, potentially increasing risk for skin cancer.
+Radiolabeled acrylamide is also a skin irritant and may be a tumor initiator in the skin, potentially increasing risk for skin cancer.
 Symptoms of acrylamide exposure include dermatitis in the exposed area, and peripheral neuropathy.

 Laboratory research has found that some phytochemicals may have the potential to be developed into drugs which could alleviate the toxicity of acrylamide.